-The dedicated, purpose-built venues make recycling easier and faster by reducing queues, increasing access to facilities, removing recycling costs and reducing processing times.
+The upgraded centres will help you recycle more for free, so we can reduce waste to landfill.
+The changes also make recycling easier and faster by reducing queues, increasing access to facilities, removing recycling costs and reducing processing times.

-The centres are located at the existing transfer stations and are open from 6.30am to 5.45pm every day of the year, including Christmas Day, Boxing Day, New Year's Day, Good Friday and Easter Sunday.
+The centres are open from 6.30am to 5.45pm every day of the year, including Christmas Day, Boxing Day, New Year's Day, Good Friday and Easter Sunday.

-When visiting the new centres and existing transfer stations, remember to dress appropriately to ensure that you stay safe.
+When visiting the resource recovery centres, remember to dress appropriately to ensure that you stay safe.
 Fully enclosed shoes, long pants, protective glasses such as sunglasses, and protective gloves are recommended.
 Children under 12 and family pets are to remain in the vehicle at all times and if you have a heavy load, bring a friend or family member to help you unload.

 Council transfer stations are non-smoking sites.